youtalk/autoware-documentation/docs/contributing/testing-guidelines/testing-in-general.md

 Unit-testing is a software testing method by which individual units of source code are tested to determine whether they are fit for use.

-The tool used for unit testing in Autoware.Core is [gtest](https://github.com/google/googletest).
+The tool used for unit testing in Autoware is [gtest](https://github.com/google/googletest).

-gtest is a tool for unit testing all source code in Core packages.
+`gtest` is a tool for unit testing all source code in core packages.
-For Node testing, consider using `launch_testing`.
+For node testing, consider using `launch_testing`.
 Documentation is available in [Integration testing](integration-testing.md).

-Unit tests that are common to all Nodes are available in `autoware_testing`.
+Unit tests that are common to all nodes are available in `autoware_testing`.
 Please refer to the following design documentation for usage.
 [Link](https://github.com/autowarefoundation/autoware.universe/blob/main/common/autoware_testing/design/autoware_testing-design.md)

-When creating a new Node, be sure to include the following tests:

-- For Core package
-  - gtest
-- For Node package
-  - smoke_test
-  - interface_test

 ### Integration tests